adamsilver/fdpb/05-Inbox-Management.md

 ![Mailchimp List](./images/mailchimp-list.png)

 The advantage over tables is that they are maleable and therefore responsive.
 On small screens we can stack the information within each list item.
-On big screens and only if we wanted we can style the information in columns.
-Taking a step back and looking into

- We can style them differently and more appropriatelty for small and big screens alike.
-Semantics on the web is hard.
-Only once we take a step back and critique solutions from several angles does the ‘right’ solution present itself.

-This may seem a bit out of place in a book about forms but forms aren't something that exist in a vaccum.
+On big screens we can position the information into columns.
+Talking about lists may seem out of place in a book about forms, but they don't exist in a vaccum.
 They are a major part of an interface, but they rarely form an interface on their own.

-On balance, an unordered list is preferential.
-This is not to say tables are bad.
-We can't classify elements as *good* and *bad*.
-We simply need to understand their meaning, their behaviour and their constraints.
-It's better to classify elements as *appropriate* or *inappropriate* for the given problem.
-Here's how the inbox might look:
+On balance, list items are the preferred construct.
+This is not to say tables are bad and list items are good; we can't classify elements like that.
+It's a matter of understanding what they're good for and their associated constraints.

+How it might look:

 ![Inbox with one checkbox selected and the actions exposed](./images/inbox.png)